TrainingPeaks Virtual (formerly IndieVelo) Review: Does It Even Stand a Chance?

 Thanks to this system, it should not happen, for example, that you ride against riders who are orders of magnitude stronger.

-As described earlier, you also have to be much more focused and think about your strategy.
+As described earlier, you also need to be much more focused and consider your strategy.
 Riding into a breakaway may not pay off when there is a strong headwind.
 The opposite can happen if nobody in the bunch decides to ride; it can be your advantage.
 So it always depends.

 Additionally, various formats of races are available in TrainingPeaks Virtual, so you can ride time trials, points races, elimination races, etc. You will also encounter AI-driven bots, who serve as filler but also as motivation.
-Unlike regular bots that always ride the same watts, these change their performance and even experience fatigue.
+Unlike regular bots that always run at the same wattage, these change their performance and even experience fatigue.

 Routes: Diverse but Limited

 The number of routes and worlds is quite limited.
 TrainingPeaks Virtual starts with something that could be called Watopia.
-Since 2023, when I first used TrainingPeaks Virtual, they have expanded the world, and I am sure they will do their best to expand it even further.
+Since 2023, when I first used TrainingPeaks Virtual, it has expanded, and I am sure they will do their best to expand it even further.

 However, the number of routes is still pretty low, and they will get repetitive.
 This has its advantages, though.
 Users are not so fragmented, and the routes will feel more alive (unlike in ROUVY).